 So, the box contained three things: QR CODE, 4 screws, 1x 120mm BioniX F120 fan.
 This is very basic and most of the fans come like this.
-But the major difference here is the manual guide which is now in the form of QR Code.
+But the major difference here is the manual guide which is now in the form of a QR Code.
 You have to scan it on your phone to open the support page from where you can get the installation methods.
-I would prefer a hard copy of manual instead of going to the website because it makes things so easy and using the website will need you to have the internet.
+I would prefer a hard copy of the manual instead of going to the website because it makes things so easy and using the website will require you to have the internet.

-Taking a close look
+Taking a Closer Look

-Taking a look at the sides, it is built decently with properly aligned screw holes i.e., the screws can go easily straight from one hole to another as there is an extended plastic just touching to the holes at one side for easily routing the screws without any difficulties.
+Taking a look at the sides, it is built decently with properly aligned screw holes i.e., the screws can go easily straight from one hole to another as there is an extended plastic just touching the holes at one side for easily routing the screws without any difficulties.
 As some fans don’t have this like Corsair SP120, the screws tend to go in different directions during installation.
-But now, a lot of fans use this same mechanism for routeing the screws.
+But now, a lot of fans use this same mechanism for routing the screws.
 Corsair HD120 is particularly the best in this case.

 Fan blades are similar to the previous Arctic F12 fans.
 I don’t know about the rigidity of the F12 fans but the rigidity of this fan is much better than any fan I own.
 The plastic is very hard and the blades are very thin.
 You can’t bend them easily and this should achieve higher speed with lesser vibrations.
-As compared to my Corsair AF120 fan which is also a very good Airflow fan, the fan blades are wider at the end in BioniX F120 fan while the blades of Corsair AF120 are equal in width from start to end.
+As compared to my Corsair AF120 fan which is also a very good Airflow fan, the fan blades are wider at the end in the BioniX F120 fan while the blades of the Corsair AF120 are equal in width from start to end.

 The blades are also flexible in Corsair AF120 and even in most of the fans that I own.
 This in one case a Pro and a Con.
 As for a hard blade, the airflow is better and a higher speed can be achieved but at the same time, they are more brittle than flexible plastic blades which do not break easily but don’t provide as good performance as a hard blade fan can.